hzqst/metamod-fallguys/README_FALLGUYS.md

 	pEntity.pev.iuser2, 0, pEntity.pev.fuser2, //LoD 2
 	pEntity.pev.iuser3, 0, pEntity.pev.fuser3 //LoD 3
 );

-//pEntity 's body will be changed to 0 when it's distance to player ranges from 0 to fuser1 units
-//pEntity 's body will be changed to pEntity.pev.iuser1 when it's distance to player ranges from pEntity.pev.fuser1 to pEntity.pev.fuser2 units
-//pEntity 's body will be changed to pEntity.pev.iuser2 when it's distance to player ranges from pEntity.pev.fuser2 to pEntity.pev.fuser3 units
-//pEntity 's body will be changed to pEntity.pev.iuser3 when it's distance to player ranges from pEntity.pev.fuser3 to +inf units

-//body is calculated at runtime for each players separately.

 ```

 ###

-### Semi Visible
+### Semi-Visible

-//Entity set as Semi Visible can only be seen by specified player(s)
+Entity set as Semi-Visible will be visible only to specified player(s)

 ```

-//pEntity is visible to "pPlayer" and invisbie to any other players.
+//pEntity is visible to "pPlayer" while keep invisbie to any other players.

 g_EntityFuncs.SetEntitySemiVisible(pEntity.edict(), (1 << (pPlayer.entindex() - 1)) );